-With the exception of the Chief Executive Officer, the value of stock option grants to the Named Executive Officers is competitive with the second to third quartiles of the value of long-term incentive grants made by companies in the Comparative Group and total direct compensation, which is the aggregate of salary, target annual bonus and value of stock option grants, is competitive with the median to third quartiles of the Comparative Group.
-The Chief Executive Officer's total direct compensation is in line with the first quartile of the total direct compensation of chief executive officers in the Comparative Group, due mainly to the absence of long-term incentive grants.
+The Corporation's target total direct compensation, which is the aggregate of salary, target annual bonus and the estimated value of stock option and eventually, RSU grants, for the Named Executive Officers is competitive with the median to third quartiles of the Comparative Group.
+The Chief Executive Officer's total direct compensation is in line with the first quartile of the total direct compensation of chief executive officers in the Comparative Group, due to the absence of long-term incentive grants.

-See "2007 Stock Option Plan" below for a discussion of the terms and conditions relating to stock options.
+See "Ratification and Confirmation of 2007 Stock Option Plan" below for a discussion of the terms and conditions relating to the 2007 Plan.